-This upward structuring approach does not seem to have aroused in Husserl the idea of prolonging it by a downward de-composition, i.e. the idea that the "objects" of the lowest level could themselves be multiplicities, sets of elements created, united and structured by their formal relationships, by an algorithm.
+Despite this, Husserl does not seem to arise the idea of prolonging it by a downward decomposition, i.e. the idea that the "sensitive objects" of the lowest level could themselves be multiplicities, sets of elements created, united and structured by their formal relationships, by an algorithm.